smiakchilo/aem-crash-course/lessons/2.11/part4.md

 ![User rights assignment](img/user-rights-assignment.png)

-(We do not disclose the user/rights management in full detail here.
-For a deeper reference please learn [this Adobe document](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security.html?lang=en).)
+(We do not disclose the user/rights management in full detail.
+For a deeper reference read [this Adobe's document](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security.html?lang=en).)

+A user is also a resource.
 Technically, you can pull it into the code base.
-Many projects (especially distributable libraries) do this to make sure that the concrete user is always present in a target server.
-Create the same-named folder in a content package (such as _ui.content_) and import the `.content.xml` file describing the user there; then add the folder to the module's `filter.xml` and also to Git.
+Many projects (especially distributable libraries) do this to make sure that the concrete user is present on a server.
+Create the same-named folder in a content package (such as _ui.content_) and import the `.content.xml` file that describes the user; then add the folder to the module's `filter.xml` and also to Git.

 <u>Important</u>: you cannot preserve in the code base the read/write permissions for the current user.
 It is not recommended to contain such in a project at all.
-Instead, they create dedicated content packages (ACL packages) that are then distributed across instances.
-You can read more about ACL packaging [here](http://www.aemcq5tutorials.com/tutorials/create-system-user-in-aem/#package-system-user:~:text=How%20to%20package%20system%20user%20using%20acs%20commons%20acl%20packager).
+Instead, they create dedicated content packages (ACL packages) that are distributed across instances.
+You can read about ACL packaging [here](http://www.aemcq5tutorials.com/tutorials/create-system-user-in-aem/#package-system-user:~:text=How%20to%20package%20system%20user%20using%20acs%20commons%20acl%20packager).

 ### Creating a service mapping

-The next step is to map the system user to the services of your project's bundle.
+The next step is to map the system user to the services of your bundle.

-Navigate to the Felix ConfigMgr console at `http://<aem_server>:<aem_port>/system/console/configMgr` and find the config by the name _"Apache sling Service User Mapper Service Amendment"_.
+Navigate to the Felix configuration console at `http://<aem_server>:<aem_port>/system/console/configMgr` and find the config by the name _"Apache sling Service User Mapper Service Amendment"_.
 This is a factory config, so there is the "plus" button.
 Now click it and create a new mapping.
 It has the following format:
 ```
 <bundle_ID>:<subservice_name>=<user_name>
 ```
 _Bundle ID_, or else the bundle's symbolic name, can be looked up in the `MANIFEST.MF`.
 E.g., for the _core_ module of our sample project, it is `com.exadel.aem.sample-project.core`.

-The _subservice name_ is an arbitrary token you define yourself.
+The _subservice name_ is an arbitrary token that you create yourself.
+The word does not matter.
 There can be a single subservice name for all your mappings, or else different tokens for different kinds of operations like _"readService"_, _"writeService"_, etc.

-The _user name_ is just the name of the system user you have created.
+The _user name_ is the name of the system user you have created.

 ![Creating a service user mapping](img/creating-service-user-mapping.png)